 Every class needs its clown, and these Arctic birds seem happy to oblige.
 But even though puffins are called “sea clowns” for their bright facial coloring, they’re also known as “little brothers of the north” for the black and white hue of their bodies.
 Many people think this resembles the garments of certain religious orders.

-There’s no comeback for being called a living fish hook, since the term (as far as we know) doesn’t really exist.
-Still, there was a time when ancient fisherman would tie a loop around a cormorant’s throat, allowing it only room enough to eat smaller fish, while larger fish remained trapped in its bill – ripe for the taking.
-Life isn’t fair, but apparently that goes double for cormorants.
+Some partnerships between humans and birds almost defy belief.
+There was a time when ancient fisherman would tie a loop around a cormorant’s throat, allowing it only room enough to eat smaller fish, while larger fish remained trapped in its bill – ripe for the taking.
+Fortunately, this is not the fate of the cormorants we see in the Arctic.

 By Charlesjsharp via Wikimedia Commons